jewelsofthought/neshama/site/posts/freedom/week_4/netzach.md

 <h3>Reflections</h3>

-[^1]: It is similar to the process of understanding the I’Ching, the interplay between the masculine and the feminine, dark and light, represented by the Yin and the Yang&mdash;both of which are essential for the wheel to continue turning.
+[^1]: It is similar to the process of understanding the _I’Ching_, the interplay between the masculine and the feminine, dark and light, represented by the Yin and the Yang&mdash;both of which are essential for the wheel to continue turning.